-- 10. Goods and services provided to employees as employee benefits are regarded as used for the purpose of business.
-Thus, any input tax incurred in the acquisition of such goods and services is claimable except for the following: - (a) the supply of goods or services is an exempt supply under the GST Act 2014.
-The taxable person is not entitled to claim input tax incurred in the making of such supply.
+10. If the taxable person acquires any goods or services and provides them as employee benefits to the employees, the goods and services acquired are then considered as used "for the purpose of business".
+Therefore, GST incurred on these purchases may be claimed by the taxable person as input tax except for the following:

-(b) the goods or services acquired have been charged with GST but the tax incurred is disallowed as a credit under the GST Regulations 2014.
+- (a) the supply of goods or services is an exempt supply under the GST Act 2014.
+The taxable person is not entitled to claim input tax incurred in the making of such supply. - (b) the goods or services acquired have been charged with GST but the tax incurred is specifically disallowed.